Shopping for a licensed contractors for home improvement in MD, VA

 There are a few simple steps that can be taken to avoid entering into an agreement with a problematic contractor.
 Check their rating with the Better Business Bureau.
 Are they in good standing and are they members of the BBB?
 Did you see their Home Improvement License and a copy of their Liability Insurance Certificate when they presented their estimate to you?
 It IS required (some will try to tell you otherwise) and they are required to carry a copy of their Home Improvement License and to present it to you to see; that is the law.
 They are also required by law to carry the Liability Insurance and to show you proof of coverage.
 Are their employees covered by workman’s compensation insurance?
 If they are not, and an employee is injured on your property, they can hold you responsible for incredible medical costs and rehabilitative care.
 Workman’s compensation is required by law as well.
 Do they follow OSHA safety guidelines and EPA Clean Water Act laws?
 Are they members of any national organizations, associations or perhaps the Chamber of Commerce?
 Have they invested in safety training for their employees and are they using the correct equipment for your job?

 Make a list of questions and get your answers.
-When hiring any contractor for any job, you should be able to ask the contractor how they would perform the job, and in turn they should be able to competently explain to you in detail what it is they will do to perform the work.
-A highly skilled well seasoned contractor will also be able to answer additional question on the fly.
-Seasoned contractors with high standards for excellence will also be proud to show you photos of their consistent work, and will have testimonials and references available to you.
+When hiring any licensed contractors for a job, you should be able to ask the licensed contractors how they would perform the job, and in turn they should be able to competently explain to you in detail what it is they will do to perform the work.
+A highly skilled well seasoned licensed contractors will also be able to answer additional question on the fly.
+Seasoned licensed contractors with high standards for excellence will also be proud to show you photos of their consistent work, and will have testimonials and references available to you.
 Compare your candidates side by side and do not be afraid to ask questions.